stormpath/Turnstile/README.md

 ## OAuthEcho: Authenticating with Twitter or Digits

-The Twitter and Digits Login flows look like the following:
+The Digits Login flows look like the following:

 1. Your application prompts for login either with Twitter or Digits
 2. The user selects one and logs in.
-3. Twitter / Digits generates two special headers:
+3. Digits generates two special headers:
   - `X-Auth-Service-Provider` the endpoint where the user needs to be authenticated through
   - `X-Verify-Credentials-Authorization` the OAuth token
 4. The application validates the information in the generated headers
 5. The application makes a `GET` request to the URL in the `X-Auth-Service-Provider` header with the `X-Verify-Credentials-Authorization` header added as the `Authorization` header in this request.
 6. The response is validated to authorize the user and logs them in

-### Create a Twitter or Digits Application
+### Create a Digits Application

-The easiest way to setup your app with Twitter or Digits is to use the [Fabric app](https://fabric.io/).
+The easiest way to setup your app with Digits is to use the [Fabric app](https://fabric.io/).
 After you go through the setup you will then be able to access the `consumerKey` and `consumerSecret` in the Fabric web interface.

 ### Example implementation